 Some airline passengers are terrible.
 Everyday, we have people like Heather Poole and the guys at Passenger shaming to remind us of that fact.
-I don’t think I’ve ever had a notably terrible experience with a seatmate or fellow passenger, until a recent flight from Philadelphia to San Francisco.
+I don’t think I’ve ever had an especially terrible experience with a seatmate or fellow passenger.
+Until a recent flight from Philadelphia to San Francisco.
 My seatmate was rude, belligerent, and passed gas like he was powering a methane generator.
-We often come across advice articles about how not to be a bad passenger – here’s how not to be The Seatmate From Hell:
+We often come across advice articles about how not to be a bad passenger.
+Here’s how not to be The Seatmate From Hell:

 1. Be polite.
-We all sang songs about this in nursery school, but somehow people still don’t know how to act.
-When I approached my seat on the aforementioned flight, the guy occupying the aisle seat in my row had a chip on his shoulder, greeting me with, “You know there are other seats on this plane” (as if the long trek up the aisle hadn’t already affirmed that fact).
-“Yes, but this one’s assigned to me.”
-He hesitated, then got up (with an attitude) to let me through.
-You would have thought he was the one sitting in the middle seat during the 5-hour flight based on how annoyed he was about the seating arrangement.
+We all sang songs about this in nursery school, but somehow people still don’t understand this concept.
+When I approached my seat on the aforementioned flight, the guy occupying the aisle seat in my row had a chip on his shoulder.
+He greeted me with, “You know there are other seats on this plane” (as if the long trek up the aisle hadn’t already affirmed that fact).
+“Yes, but this one’s assigned to me”.
+He hesitated, then got up, with an attitude, to let me through.
+You would have thought he was the one sitting in the middle seat during the 5-hour flight based on how annoyed he acted about the seating arrangement.
 He then spent the next 30 minutes scanning the plane for another place for me to sit…

 It started with him looking around the cabin, trying to find me another seat.
-“I bet there’s an aisle seat empty somewhere.”
+“I bet there’s an aisle seat empty somewhere”.
 I responded with, “Not likely.
-All the other seats were taken when I picked this one.”
-He pointed one row back and across the aisle, “That seat is empty.”
-Now he’s getting on my nerves: “Yeah, until the person it’s assigned to boards the plane.”
-Then the fun started (and maybe the reason for why he wanted me gone – or maybe this was his way of getting me out of there), which brings me to my next point…
+All the other seats were taken when I picked this one”.
+He pointed one row back and across the aisle, “That seat is empty”.
+Now he’s getting on my nerves: “Yeah, until the person it’s assigned to boards the plane”.
+Then the fun started.
+What happened next was either his way of getting rid of me or the reason he wanted me gone…

-2. Airplanes are powered by gas; no need to bring your own.
+2. Airplanes are powered by gas – no need to bring your own.
 Sometimes people can’t help it.
-They cash in their free burrito at Chipotle before getting to the airport, they sample too much free cheese at a grocery store/Costco, or they eat something funny just before boarding the flight.
+They cash in their free Chipotle burrito before getting to the airport, they sample too much free cheese at Costco, or they eat something funny just before boarding the flight.
 Totally understandable.
-But if it’s possible to do that in the bathroom, by all means spare the air.
+But if it’s possible to release the end product in the bathroom, by all means spare the air!
 After his attempts at finding me a new seat failed, my seatmate started passing gas.
 Like, enough to take out a small village.
 I started to wonder whether this was the reason for his persistence in finding me another seat.
-I couldn’t take it anymore, so I did move to the seat he pointed out to me earlier.
+I couldn’t take it anymore, so I moved to the empty seat he pointed out earlier.
 Shortly after, a woman apologetically trudged up the aisle to that very seat and I had to vacate, making my way back to the methane farm.

 After getting booted from the aisle seat, I made my way back to my old seat.
 That’s when my seatmate started shifting around and grabbed his oversized